coder/docs/admin/resources.md

 common than in other server workloads, given that it only occurs when several users are simultaneously performing an infrequent compilation task.

-## Configuring Shared Resources in with Coder
+## Configuring Shared Resources in Coder

 There are 5 primary variables that determine how resource allocation and usage will effect developers and compute costs.